Jawahir Ahmed: Personal life

-For her post-secondary education, Ahmed is studying at the Utah State University on a scholarship.
-Majoring in Health Education with a specialization in Health Sciences, she hopes to eventually serve as a health adviser for Engineers Without Borders.
-Ahmed is concurrently working for AmeriCorps and the CPASS college preparation program.
+As of 2013, Ahmed was studying at the Utah State University on a scholarship, majoring in Health Education with a specialization in Health Sciences.
+At the same time, she was working for AmeriCorps and the CPASS college preparation program.

 Career

-Ahmed is signed to the Stars Talent Group modeling agency.
+As of 2013, Ahmed was signed to the Stars Talent Group modeling agency.

 In 2013, she represented Somalia in the Miss Africa Utah pageant, which she wound up winning.
 She again served as Miss Somalia in the 2013 Miss United Nations USA pageant.